Deokuliar-1996/EPL-2020-2021/README.md

 ## Overview ##

-This is a EDA of the 2020-2021 Premier League season.
+	1.EDA of the 2020-2021 Premier League season.
 Data has been captured by the Fantasy premier legaue API - 'https://fantasy.premierleague.com/api/bootstrap-static/' and player data has been captured from API - https://fantasy.premierleague.com/api/element-summary/.

+        2.Predicting out of position players using a ML model.

 ## Motivation ##